moerv9/sentiment/docs/0_Introduction.md

 ## Motivation

-As being said by Schoen et al. [1] about social media:
+As being said by Schoen et al. [[1](9_Appendices.md#literature--bibliography)] about social media:
 > “… little is known about their overall potential, limitations and general applicability to different domains.”

-Chainsulting, a blockchain-company from Flensburg is keen on finding out if the idea behind social signals is working and interested in trying out new trading methods.
+Chainsulting, a [blockchain](9_Appendices.md#b)-company from Flensburg is keen on finding out if the idea behind social signals is working and interested in trying out new trading methods.
 Also, they are open for publishing this project, as it will greatly contribute to a scientific area where not much has been done before.
 It is obvious, that if an automatic trading bot can increase the revenue this will not likely be published.
-Natural Language Processing is a big part in today's world of big data and their impact is yet to be studied.
+[Natural Language Processing (NLP)](9_Appendices.md#n) is a big part in today's world of big data and their impact is yet to be studied.

 </br>

 ## Context
-This project will find context in the R&D Department of Chainsulting, a blockchain-company based in Flensburg.
+This project will find context in the [R&D](9_Appendices.md#abbreviations) Department of Chainsulting, a blockchain-company based in Flensburg.
 Contact person will be Yannik Heinze, CEO of Chainsulting ([Email](y.heinze@chainsulting.de)).

 > “Chainsulting is a consulting and development company, on the subject of Distributed Ledger Technology (DLT) & Digital Assets.
-We show ways, opportunities, risks and offer comprehensive solutions. “ [4]
+We show ways, opportunities, risks and offer comprehensive solutions. “ [[2](9_Appendices.md#literature--bibliography)]

 More about Chainsulting on their [Website](https://chainsulting.de) or [GitHub Profile](https://github.com/chainsulting).